-Herbs, naturally, have so much texture to them, and with the added bonus of being both edible and fragrant also, an indoor herb garden is a great starting point for indoor gardeners.
+Herbs, naturally, have so much texture to them, and with the added bonus of being both edible and fragrant also, an indoor herb garden is a great starting point for beginners.

-Starting your own indoor nursery, – no, we don't mean you should start a career in childcare, but rather seedling-care – is the way to go if you're serious about creating a thriving indoor garden.
+Starting your own indoor nursery is the way to go if you're serious about creating a thriving indoor garden.
 Hydroponics and indoor cultivation units will let you grow all sorts of plants and vegetables from seed, through to when you can harvest and (hopefully) eat them, all year round.

 A greenhouse is a gardener's best friend, both indoors and out!
-Perfect if you want to grow your own and start veggies, fruit and herbs or even flowers off from seed.
-This miniature greenhouse, with it's simple structure, would also make an eye-catching addition to any Scandi-inspired home, so it's a great option for growing and showcasing your greenery, letting you bring the magic of nature indoors.
+Perfect if you want to grow your own and start veggies, fruit and herbs or even flowers off from seed as a greenhouse helps with humidity and temperature levels, stopping seeds drying out.
+This miniature greenhouse, with it's simple structure, would also make an eye-catching addition to any style of home, so it's a great option for growing and showcasing your greenery, letting you bring the magic of nature indoors.

-4. Use trailing house plants to create a living wall
+5. Use trailing plants to DIY an indoor living wall

 Adding living, breathing greenery to your space will instantly perk up the atmosphere – and, not to mention cleanse the air.
 We love this look for a great alternative to the more traditional gallery wall, and again, if you're short on space and working with a small living room or other area of your home, adding texture will actually. amplify the space you do have.

-Want your home to have a raw and natural feel to it?
-Create a (controlled) indoor jungle with oversized plant life; we'd recommend a humungous Swiss cheese plant as a great starting point.
-Combined with earth toned furniture, this lively living room idea is a breath of fresh air.
+Want your home to have a raw and vibrant feel to it?
+Create a (controled) indoor jungle with oversized plant life.
+We'd recommend a humungous Swiss cheese plant as a great starting point and be sure to cluster your plants together for a mega display which will keep yours plants happiest too!

 Terrariums are incredible things.
 Cute and complete with their own living and self-nourishing eco-system, pretty remarkable eh?
 So, if it's all about the detail in your space, then this is the indoor garden idea for you.
 Fill yours with succulents, moss and the like, and see how it makes the perfect addition to a home office, lonely windowsill or even bedside table.

-8. Hang house plants for a 360-degree indoor garden display
+9. Hang house plants for a 360-degree display

-The kookiest plants going, succulents come in all shapes and sizes, and they deserve some space in every indoor garden.
+One of the more easy plants to keep alive, succulents come in all shapes and sizes, and they deserve some space in every indoor garden especially if you are a beginner.
 Not only are they beautiful, but they are also super hardy so you won't be killing these any time soon.
 Bring a coffee table to life or jazz up your home office space with an assortment of species, sizes and pot style and you will not regret it.

 Make best use of different levels and you'll draw the eye up, to add loads of height and interest to your surroundings too.
-While smaller plants can look better clustered together, creating a little space between larger varieties is a great way to display them.
+While smaller plants can look better clustered together, creating a little space between larger varieties is a great way to display them and to create more dappled light for any sensitive vegetable seedlings or shade-loving house plants around.
 Experiment with the positioning of indoor plants to find a combination that works for you.

 To keep your indoor garden easy to manage, grouping house plants that have similar needs in terms of light, humidity, temperature and water needs, is a great idea.
 Not only will it look great, but there will be less to-ing and fro-ing between pots with watering can in hand.
 In some cases you can even plant house plants, in the same pots, similar to companion planting in outdoor gardening, as they will live simply live together in sweet harmony.